iStockphoto.com / Sean Pavone

 Pay tribute to our nation's anniversary at early July's Lake Eola Park Fireworks at the Fountain .
 This picture-perfect setting downtown features a colorful fountain in the lake, but the true show is the spectacular fireworks display that takes place after dark.
 Live bands fill the park with music, and you can supplement your picnic with a cold one from the beer garden.

 The horror, the horror!
 At Halloween Horror Nights at Universal Studios Florida, don't be surprised if you hear yourself screaming this out loud as zombies pop out of the woodwork in haunted houses and scare zones, complete with terrifying sound effects, strobe lights and fog.
 This may be the Halloween party of your dreams (or nightmares, as the case may be).
+If you love adventure travel, it doesn’t get much more adventurous than this!
+This activity may not be ideal for the faint of heart.
+You’ve been warned.

 Orlando's holiday season unofficially kicks off with mid-November's Festival of Trees at the Orlando Museum of Art.
 Eyeball a large array of stunning Christmas trees, wreaths and gingerbread villages and gather ideas for your own holiday decorating.
 Kids can get crafty in Toyland Town and meet Santa, and everyone can treat themselves to treasures and trinkets in the holiday boutique.
+If you love shopping, this is one of the most fun things to do while you’re here.

-Change your blah "Bah Humbug" to a merry "Ho, Ho, Ho" with a visit to Light Up UCF mid-November through late December at the University of Central Florida Arena.
+Change your blah “Bah Humbug” to a merry “Ho, Ho, Ho” with a visit to Light Up UCF mid-November through late December at the University of Central Florida Arena.
 Hit the ice on an outdoor skating rink, marvel at a dazzling light show, take in holiday films, tap your toes to live music, glide down an icy slide and take joy rides on a Santa Train, Ferris wheel and carousel.
+Complete your evening by warming up with a fresh-cooked meal from one of the nearby restaurants.

 The city of Winter Park rings in the holiday season with Christmas in the Park , which combines a concert by the Bach Festival Choir and stunning outdoor displays of lighted Tiffany windows on loan from The Charles Hosmer Morse Museum of American Art.